HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 and the amount of light it lets in.
 The

-NERC label lists three important num-
+N4RC label lists three important num-

-bers; the U- factor, the solar heat gain coef-
+bers: the U-factor, the solar heat gain coef-

 ficient (SHGC), and the amount of visible